thoughtbot/apprenticeship/onboarding-packet.md

 ### Friday Lunches

 We order lunch for the whole office each Friday!
-Please let our office manager know if you have any allergies or dietary restrictions.
+Please let your office manager know if you have any allergies or dietary restrictions.

 ## Who?